finm-32900/finm-32900.github.io/_sources/lectures/Week2/HW2.md

 - [HW Guide Part B: Reconstructing the S&P 500 Index](../../output/_03_SP500_constituents_and_index.ipynb)

 Recall that the way to go about this assignment is to run `pytest` and then determine how to write the code to pass the tests.
 As a tip, make sure to run the `doit` command before running `pytest`.
 This will ensure that all the data is pulled before running the tests.

+Note, in order to complete this assignment, you will need to have the `wrds` package installed and you will need to have created a `.pgpass` file so that you can automatically authenticate to WRDS to pull the required data.
+Please refer to the textbook page [Example: Connecting to the WRDS Platform With Python](../../output/_01_wrds_python_package.ipynb) for more information, specifically the section "Creating a .pgpass file".